 The US air force is replacing the old T-38 Talon military trainer aircraft.
 A significant requirement was the ability to mimic the onboard systems of the F-22 and F-35.
-At first, this requirement was criticized because it meant that the trainer aircraft would become more complicated, but the lack of such capability would mean that pilots would have to complete their training on real fighters, which would be even more expensive.
+At first, this requirement was criticized because it meant that the trainer aircraft would become more complicated, but the lack of such capability would mean that pilots would have to complete their training on real fighters, which would be even more expensive as per defense reports.
 Oh, and the main requirement was that the creators combine all of the military’s wishes in a plane that was sufficiently cheap both in the purchase and in operation.

-The search for a proposal and the budget struggle ended in 2015 when the advanced pilot training system program launched a full-fledged tender.
+Defense intelligence states that the search for a proposal and the budget struggle ended in 2015 when the advanced pilot training system program launched a full-fledged tender.
 The contract promised to be extremely significant, and there were several bidders.

 The deal calls for the provision of 351 aircraft, 46 ground simulators, and all accompanying equipment, as well as the training of employees, with the option of increasing the order to 475 planes in the future.
 The air force will pay $9.2 billion for this, with a price of $19.3 million for one aircraft.

 The YAK 130 was suited for training pilots to fly the air force’s superior SU-30 combat platforms.
 With the SU-35++ generation air superiority fighter and SU-34 next-generation strike fighter entering service, followed by the MIG-35 and SU-57, the YAK-130 was a much-needed asset to prepare Russian pilots to operate next-generation aircraft while costing significantly less to operate, making it an ideal way to provide pilots with flight experience according to defense intelligence.